 “My advice to transitioning veterans is to connect with mentors in your preferred industry.
 Choose a diverse group of leaders, both veterans and career professionals, to help you prepare for your new career.
 Listen, be open minded, and stay humble.” – Chris, Operations Manager | U.S. Army

 "As a nuclear submariner, I needed to have a clear understanding of complex systems and how they worked and influenced other key capabilities on the boat.
 Managing the interaction of technical and business complexities to provide clear strategies for my teams is just one example of how my military background has been very complimentary to my Stryker career." – Jeff, Vice President | U.S. Navy

 “People are your most valuable asset.
 If you don’t take care of your most valuable asset, then you’re going to fail.
 But if you take care of your people, they are going to perform for you and you are going to be successful.”
 Nick, Brand Manager | U.S. Army

 “Many transitioning service members state their reason for leaving the military as wanting to spend more time with their families.
 Those service members will go on to accept offers based on salary even though the role will require 90% travel and/or work over holidays and weekends.
 Those veterans most likely will end up job searching again in less than 12 months and risk uprooting their families again.
 Higher salary does not necessarily mean you will net more money or give you the quality of life desired.
 It is important to fully understand the culture of the company, requirements of the role, and the total benefits package such as 401K contribution, maternity and paternity leave, medical plan, vacation time, etc. to make sure you are able to achieve your life and career goals.” – Jacqueline, Project Manager | U.S. Army

 Interested in another mission that matters?

-Visit our Military Skills Translator to view jobs that could be a fit for you!
+Visit our military recruitment page to view jobs that could be a fit for you!